ftrackhq/integrations/doc/introduction/connect.rst

 *******

 :term:`Connect` is the ftrack desktop GUI application enabling DCC application launch and publishing.
-Connect locates the Framework plugins, and together with the :term:`Application launcher` plugin, enables discover and launch of DCC applications.
+Connect locates the framework plugins, and together with the :term:`Application launcher` plugin, enables discover and launch of DCC applications.

 The framework modules are connect plugins, which means that need to implement a launch